Methodology

 There was a change in how the lists were produced in April 2019 (for the term starting September 2019).
 Before April 2019, children in families receiving the Universal Credit Full Service were not included on the lists.
 From April 2019, children in families receiving the Universal Credit Full Service have been included on the eligible population lists for this publication.

-The denominator for the percentages of 3 and 4-year-olds registered for the universal entitlement at a national level are derived from:
+The denominator for the percentages of 3 and 4-year-olds registered for the universal entitlement are derived from:

-• mid-year ONS population projections (for the 2025 rates in this release)
+• mid-year ONS population projections only (for the 2026 rates in this release).

 The mid-year figures are adjusted to identify the 3- and 4-year-old population as at 31 December and to account for National pupil projection trends.